 Despite early warning and evacuation systems, climate change increases the frequency and intensity of the disasters, causing displacement, losses and poverty trap for millions.

 In Bangladesh, it is not a question of whether a disaster is going to happen, but rather when it will happen and with which intensity.
 The populations have no other choice but to adapt.
 Friendship works with the communities on preparedness, response and strengthening resilience.

-All specialists agree that mangroves forests are a prime ecosystem to preserve and restore to fight climate change.
+All specialists agree that mangroves forests are a prime ecosystem to preserve and restore in the face of the climate crisis.

 Friendship’s mangrove afforestation programme combines the regenerative effects of mangroves with their ability to protect landscapes from tidal surges and erosion.